suhank/zea-engine/docs/api/Math/Color.md

 <a name="Color+luminance"></a>

 ### luminance
-Calculates and returns the relative luminance of the linear RGB component.
+Calculates and returns the luminance of the linear RGB components.

 **Returns**: <code>number</code> - - The return value.